singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 **Adjacency Matrices**

 An adjacency matrix  is an NxN boolean matrix (where N is the  number of nodes), where a true value  at matrix[i][j] indicates an edge from node i to node j.
-(You can also use an integer matrix with Os and
+(You can also use an integer matrix with 0s and
 1 s.)

 In an undirected graph, an adjacency matrix will be symmetric.
 In a directed graph, it will not  (necessarily) be.

 ![](media/IX_04_11.JPG)

 The same graph algorithms that are used on adjacency lists (breadth-first search, etc.) can be performed with adjacency matrices, but they may be somewhat less efficient.
 In the adjacency list representation, you can easily iterate through the neighbors of a node.
-In the adjacency matrix representation, you will need to iteratethrough all the nodes to identify a node's neighbors.
+In the adjacency matrix representation, you will need to iterate through all the nodes to identify a node's neighbors.

 ### Graph Search

 The two most common ways to search a graph are depth-first search and breadth-first search.

 In depth-first search (DFS), we start at the root (or another arbitrarily selected node) and explore each branch completely before moving on to the next branch.
-That is, we go deep first (hence the name depth­ first search) before we go wide.
+That is, we go deep first (hence the name depth-first search) before we go wide.

 In breadth-first search (BFS), we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
 That is, we go wide (hence breadth-first search) before we go deep.